sunny2831/Omnifood/README.md

 # Omnifood
 A one-page landing site of a fictitious food delivery company.

-Project Overview 📑
 ___
+# Project Overview 📑
-This is a simple one-page website featuring the fictitious Omnifood brand.
+This is a simple one-page website featuring the fictitious Omnifood brand, this website serves as a gateway to the brand's mobile app.
 I've built this following the Udemy course <a href="https://www.google.com/" target="_blank">BRW and Development with HTML5 and CSS3</a> by Jonas Schmedtmann.

-Technologies Used 💻
 ___
+# Technologies Used 💻
 HTML5, CSS3 and JQuery